c4lab/solexa_reads_filter/README.md

 Authors: Jian-Long Huang and Tony Kuo.

-This program were originally designed by Ching-Hsin Liu.
+This program was originally designed by Ching-Hsin Liu.

 ## License